 Sandor Clegane is one of the largest men and fiercest fighters in Westeros.
 He is called “The Hound” and has very visible burn scars covering half of his face.
 The Hound isn’t a character of tragedy nor is he seen as motivational.
 Instead he is a dark, angry man that is also an amazing fighter, and tries to use his skills for good.
 The story shows how Post Traumatic Stress Disorder (PTSD) affects The Hound.
 Despite his courage, fire triggers him to have panic attacks.
 Although he is regarded as having a disability in Westeros, it has not prevented him from bravely defending the those in need, as a true knight is sworn to do.

-Even the most noble and beloved character of the story, Lord Eddard Stark, suffered from PTSD.
+Even the noblest and beloved character of the story, Lord Eddard Stark, suffered from PTSD.
 He watched his sister die, and she begged him, “Promise me, Ned!”
 The secrets he held to keep that promise haunt him at every turn.
 But Lord Eddard lived by his word.
 When asked by his son Bran, “Can a man still be brave if he's afraid?” he said, “That is the only time a man can be brave.”
-Once more, the story shows how a person can experience disability without being piteous.
+Once more, the story shows how a person can experience a disability without being piteous.
 A person is not limited nor defined by their disability, but rather, it builds them into their truest self.

 It is easy to forget how visible and important disability has been in this show – and that’s the point!
 Disability does not need to be the one defining feature of a character.
 It can be one of many facets, and a story need not limit itself to one token character with a disability.
 Before I go on and write a whole thesis on disability in Game of Thrones, share with us which of your favorite shows, books, podcasts, and other media do a good job representing disability.
 I'm going to need something else to binge watch after this amazing story is over.